marymetilda/html/README.md

 - p, div, h1, h2, h3, ul, li and more...

 inline elements can be nested in block-level elements, but block level elements cannot be nested inside in-line elements.
+- block level elements can have margin all the way around the elements, but inline elements can only have margins left and the right of the elements.